 Packed to the brim with history, diverse cultures, and stunning natural wonders, Guatemala refuses to be summed up.
-There’s so much to explore if you dip your toe in The Country of Eternal Spring.
+There’s so much to explore if you dip your toe in the Land of Trees.

 It Was The Center Of The Maya Empire